 Academy of Natural Sciences and PDE have partnered to develop a Freshwater Mussel Recovery Program.
 Freshwater mussels filter water and improve water quality.
 The goal of the program is to rebuild populations of native mussels through hatchery propagation to improve water quality in the Schuylkill and Delaware River watersheds.
 Additional program information is available online at delawareestuary.org.
 The project includes the development and construction of a freshwater mussel hatchery and an aquatic field station at the FWWIC.
 The goal of the hatchery is to propagate new mussels to increase the population in the Delaware and Schuylkill River watersheds.
-Installation of the demonstration hatchery at the FWWIC was completed in 2017 and over the course of 2018 and 2019, several thousand individual mussels, consisting of five distinct species, were successfully propagated.
+Installation of the demonstration hatchery at the FWWIC was completed in 2017 and over the course of the past several years, tens of thousands of individual mussels consisting of five distinct species have been successfully propagated.
+Innovative research at the demonstration hatchery has also to led to new scientific discoveries and novel propagation techniques that will be implemented at a largescale production hatchery at Bartram's Garden.